 ‘It’s a wonderful concept and one we would love to see Dublin bus engage with.’

-– Access for All Ireland
+– Access for All Ireland (Project partner)

-We have presented the concept to the leaders of ‘Access for All Ireland’, who are committed to barrier-free accessibility in public transport.
-They promoted our concept idea to Dublin Bus.
+We presented the concept to the leadership of Access for All Ireland, a leading advocate for barrier-free public transport.
+They have endorsed the proposal and actively promoted it to Dublin Bus.

 Final service presentation with project partner 'Access for All Ireland'